The rain really starts coming down right as you and your loved ones are leaving the store.

 Tipped with yellow markings give away that it’s not a gun, though.

 We’ve tested the Taser Pulse in-hand and have a complete review of it!

 While 15 feet might not seem like a lot, it is ample room for you inject them with an incapacitating amount of electricity for up to 30 seconds.

-That 15 feet is a good head start to help you get away while they gain their focus.
+That 15 feet of space is a good head start to help you get away while they gain their focus.
 Plus, you can take out the cartridge and turn it into a touch-Taser.